 - Thicker and more sticky than usual

 Other signs should also alert you.
-If your white discharge is accompanied by itching, a burning sensation, pain in the lower abdomen, discomfort during sex or urination, do not wait to make an appointment with your doctor.
+If your discharge is accompanied by itching, a burning sensation, pain in the lower abdomen, discomfort during sex or urination, do not wait to make an appointment with your doctor.

 What are the Causes of Abnormal White Discharge?